-See Division of Real Estate Services (DRES) for instructions.
-Copy of application is on the DGS [Forms Center](#) website.
+Contact the Division of Real Estate Services (DRES) for instructions.
+A copy of the application is on the DGS [Forms Center](#) website.

 Purpose: To request approval of Plans and Specifications to construct foundations and tower structures for Communications Towers.
 Required for all towers on state property except those in the VDOT Right-of-Way (over which VDOT has jurisdiction) regardless of whether the towers are for state agency use or for use by lessee.